-- Medway has 25 urban parks and 62 amenity spaces.
-The parks average about 2ha 2.17 in size in Medway.
+- 2.16 Medway has 25 urban parks and 62 amenity spaces5.
+The parks average about 2ha in size in Medway.
 Most are either 'Local' or 'Small Local' Parks (6 are Pocket Parks, 9 are Small Local Parks and 10 are Local Parks).
 The small size of the urban parks means that they are best placed to serve local communities but are not capable of delivering a strategic park destination serving Medway.
 The majority of urban parks occur in the built up areas of Rochester, Chatham and Gillingham.
 Strood and Rainham are less well served.
 The majority of sites are of average quality.
 The six sites with the lowest quality score (as ranked for overall quality and maintenance) are Temple Marsh, Luton Millennium Park, Broom Hill Park, Reed Common and Hillyfields Community Park.
-However, two of these sites (Temple Marsh and Hillyfields Community Park) are subject to significant investment programmes.
-The amenity spaces average less than 2ha in size (i.e. of Small Local or Pocket Park The amenity spaces are scattered fairly evenly across the urban parts of size).
-Medway.
+However, two of these sites (Temple Marsh and Hillyfields Community Park) are subject to significant investment programmes. - 2.17 The amenity spaces average less than 2ha in size (i.e. of Small Local or Pocket Park size).
+The amenity spaces are scattered fairly evenly across the urban parts of Medway.
 The larger amenity spaces tend to occur close to urban centres. - 2.18 In general the amenity spaces are well located with respect to communities and are fit for purpose.
 Perhaps as a result they also performed well with respect to levels of vandalism and grounds maintenance.
 However the amenity spaces are also generally less well designed and are of poor quality with respect to stimulation and interest for users.
 In addition, there are minimal biodiversity features and grass habitats are poor.
 A key factor for amenity spaces is the lack of clarity as to who can use the spaces and therefore they can lack community ownership.
 The enhancement of biodiversity for amenity spaces will both improve the value and interest of the spaces as well as help achieve the Accessible Natural Greenspace Standard.
-There are already some amenity spaces that stand out from the 'norm', for example spaces such as in Low Meadow in Halling, which score highly for biodiversity features and stimulation and interest. - 2.19 The Medway Parks Quality Audit (2004) concluded that facilities offered in open spaces are generally not appropriate to their size or location.
-Park furniture and buildings are generally not thought to be well designed or located; the quality of maintenance is generally poor; and the cleanliness is average to good. - 2.20 Usage of open space is variable with Gillingham Park receiving about 500,000 visitors per annum while many amenity spaces are poorly used due to their ill-defined function.
-Few open spaces cater well for all ages
+There are already some amenity spaces that stand out from the 'norm', for example spaces such as in Low

-&lt;sup>14 Includes green spaces in and around housing, domestic gardens and village greens.
+5 Includes green spaces in and around housing, domestic gardens and village greens.
 It includes publicly accessible and private spaces but excludes space left over after planning (SLOAP) and other incidental areas of land such as road verges which are not intended for specific use.